alejandroramirez/llm-powered-candidate-scoring/TECHNICAL_REPORT.md

 }
 ```

-Only non-empty answers are included; the `resume` is a flattened summary of all available fields.
+`resume` is built from all non-empty fields including Q&A where both are present.